-A&B Ingredients’ CytoGuard® LA Lauric Arginate antimicrobial products are unique formulations specifically designed for bacteriocidal treatment in a wide range of food products.
-Studies show that Lauric Arginate (LAE) is a proven effective food grade antimicrobial.
-Based on the chemical Na-lauroyl-Larginine ethyl ester. it is also known as Ethyl Lauroyl Arginate and Lauroyl Arginine Ethyl Esther.
-Lauric Arginate is derived from the natural components: Lauric Acid, L-Arginine and Ethanol.
-It is a unique antimicrobial compound that is effective at reducing pathogenic organisms in a wide range of food products including meat and poultry products.
+A&B Ingredients’ Lauric Arginate products — CytoGuard® LA — are unique formulations specifically designed for bacteriocidal treatment in a wide range of food products.
+A proven effective food-grade antimicrobial, Lauric Arginate is based on the chemical Na-lauroyl-Larginine ethyl ester.
+This unique antimicrobial compound is effective at reducing pathogenic organisms in foods including meat poultry products and seafood products.

 This powerful antimicrobial has a wide spectrum of activity and functions on nearly all pathogenic bacteria.
 It is effective against Listeria, Salmonella, E. Coli, Campylobacter, yeast, molds and lactobacillus.
 Its potency has been documented in well over two dozen peer-reviewed scientific journals.

-CytoGuard LA, Lauric Arginate antimicrobials are also ideal for improving food safety and reducing bacteria levels of meat, poultry, seafood and refrigerated food products.
+CytoGuard LA is ideal for improving food safety and reducing bacteria levels of meat, poultry, seafood and refrigerated food products.
 It is also a proven antimicrobial for user ready-to-eat fresh cuts of meat and poultry and all types of prepared salads.
-Because it is used at low levels, it does not impact flavor, color, texture or pH of the final product.
+Because it is used at low levels, it does not impact the flavor, color, texture, or pH of the final product.
 CytoGuard antimicrobials are also non-corrosive and will not wear down the equipment of the packaging and processing lines.